freeCodeCamp/chapter/CONTRIBUTING.md

 1. Change directories (`cd`) to wherever you want the **_Chapter_** project to be downloaded by Git.
     > Note: For Windows using WSL, it maintains its own file system.
 Use a sub-directory within WSL's /home/username/ filesystem.
 The alternative, using a directory within C:\, will cause everything to run very slowly.

 2. [Clone](https://help.github.com/articles/cloning-a-repository/) your GitHub fork of **_Chapter_**.
 Replace _YOUR_USER_NAME_ with your GitHub username.
-Your forked repository of code will be referred to as the _origin_.
+Your forked repository of code will be referred to as the _origin_ .

     > Note: This command will download the entire Git repository fork into a sub-directory named _chapter_ inside of the current directory.
+This example shows using HTTPS, but [remote GitHub repositories can use HTTPS or SSH](https://docs.github.com/en/github/getting-started-with-github/about-remote-repositories).

     ```sh
     git clone https://github.com/YOUR_USER_NAME/Chapter.git